moorebarrett-jodiann/moorebarrett-jodiann/README.md

 My programming experience includes C, C++, JavaScript, PHP and JQuery, and my DevOps experience includes Microsoft Azure, Kubernetes, Linux server maintenance and application support and troubleshooting.

-I'm currently pursuing a full-time Software Development Post-Grad Diploma at MITT Winnipeg with the aim of landing a Senior Full-Stack Developer at a great company.
+I'm currently pursuing a full-time Software Development Post-Grad Diploma at MITT Winnipeg with the aim of landing a Senior Full-Stack Developer position at a great company.

 Get in touch.
 I look forward to hearing from you!